tricu

 tricu > "Hello, world!"

 tricu < -- Intensionality!
-We can inspect the structure of a function.
+We can inspect the structure of a function or data.

 tricu > "Stem"

-tricu < -- We can even write a function to convert a function to source code
+tricu < -- We can even convert a term back to source code (/demos/toSource.tri)

 Installation and Use

-You can easily build and/or run this project using Nix.
+You can easily build and run this project using Nix.

 ./result/bin/tricu --help